clarus/coq-blog/posts/2014-12-03 Why and how to write code compatible with many Coq versions.md

 So try not to rely too much on advanced features, and make your proofs scripts robust (using [explicitly named variables](http://poleiro.info/posts/2013-11-17-automatic-naming-considered-harmful.html) or [bullets](http://poleiro.info/posts/2013-06-27-structuring-proofs-with-bullets.html) for example).

 ## Preprocess
-You should use preprocessing to solve breaking incompatibility changes.
+You can use preprocessing to solve breaking incompatibility changes.
 This helps to keep one code database, instead of splitting your developments with one branch per Coq version.

-Some people still use the [CPP preprocessor](http://en.wikipedia.org/wiki/C_preprocessor), but it has a heavy syntax and is quite limited.
-Instead, you should go for more modern tools like [ERB](http://en.wikipedia.org/wiki/ERuby).
+Some people use the [CPP preprocessor](http://en.wikipedia.org/wiki/C_preprocessor), but it has a heavy syntax and is quite limited.
+Instead, I recommend to go for simpler tools like [ERB](http://en.wikipedia.org/wiki/ERuby).
 Here is an example file `Test.v`:

     Definition proj (n : {n : nat & n >= 2}) : nat :=
       match n with